-Now in its fourth year running, the eVolo Skyscraper Competition takes future-forward architecture to its breaking point, unveiling a stunning array of new structural concepts by architects, engineers, and designers.
+Now in its fourth year running, the eVolo Skyscraper Competition envisions the architectural marvels of tomorrow.
 The latest crop of entries is up, and Daekwon Park’s Symbiotic Interlock goes far beyond the standard skyscraper to envision a total renovation of inner-city infrastructure.
 The pitch: it’s modular, prefabricated, and completely symbiotic on the existing vertical infrastructure of the city.

 Skyscrapers are one of the modern city’s most ideologically charged structures.
 Dominating the skyline, they captivate and articulate a wealth of ideals while anchoring a city’s social fabric.
 As the world’s population increases and cities stretch to accommodate it, these structures will become increasingly important in sustaining this massive influx.
 Out of necessity, they will have to evolve. eVolo Architecture was founded in 2003 by a group of international architects in NYC and hosts a yearly contest dedicated to rethinking the skyscraper in radical new ways.
 The only requirement: “Designs must be technologically feasible and environmentally responsible.”